Mark-V-Software/aemo-monthly-extractor-to-xlsx/README.md

 # ⚡ AEMO Market Data Extractor

-Your ✨ **automated tool** to fetch public electricity market data from Australia and convert it into a clean, structured **Excel** format, ready for **Power BI**.
+It's an ✨ **automated tool** to fetch public electricity market data from Australia and convert it into a clean, structured **Excel** format.

-Perfect for analysis, reporting, and integration into business intelligence dashboards\!

 ---